25Jayesh10/Data_Lineage_Analyzer/README.md

 SOLUTION:- WE STRIP (3) SINCE IT IS NOT REQUIRED TO TOOL 4

-use brute force method as a fallback to travesre through queris for assigning user information(use REGEX). usefull if there are nested queries. and check access in case of nested queries.
+2) use brute force method as a fallback to travesre through queris for assigning user information(use REGEX). usefull if there are nested queries. and check access in case of nested queries.

+3) GETTING REDUNDACIES IN MERMAID AND LINEAGE COZ OF CONVERSION OF NAME OF PROCEDURES TO LOWER CASE

+SOLUTIONS:- ERROR FIXED WE ARE NO LONGER CONVERTING IT AND CAME UP WITH A PERMANANENT SOLUTION